goloroden/silkveil/README.md

 ## History

 *NOTE: Please note that silkveil is a project that was created in 2009, but has been abandoned since then.
 Hence it may not represent our current knowledge and best practices.
-This repositoriy is initially there for historical reasons.
+This repository is basically there for historical reasons and for the case that anyone might be interested in the old implementation.
 Feel free to fork and send pull requests.*

 Golo Roden has rewritten silkveil using Node.js.
 See [silkveil.js](https://github.com/goloroden/silkveiljs) for details.